GooFit/GooFit/docs/CONVERTING22.md

 }
 ```

 The observable index is fetched, then the two parameters are accessed.
-Since we know how much to increment our container, we can increment by 1 function, 2 parameters, 0, constants, 1 observable, and 1 normalisation.
+Since we know how much to increment our container, we can increment by 1 function, 2 parameters, 0, constants, 1 observable, and 1 normalization.

 ## Advanced PDFs